 It's easy to assume that if you drive on a restricted license and meet all requirements for a minimum of one year, you will be granted a full license at your second appeal - however, this is not always the case.
 Michigan does not make obtaining a full license easy.
 You must present information including a "final report" from the ignition interlock device company reviewing how you performed in regards to breath-testing in your vehicle, obtain Letters of Support, and undergo a complete Substance Abuse Evaluation along with a urine test, among other things.

-At Grabel & Associates, our Michigan DAAD hearing lawyers are ready to help you win back your driving privileges whether you are in need of a restricted license, or have met the minimum requirements of your restricted license and are ready to pursue a full license.
-Let us help ensure you win your DAAD hearing; contact us now at 1-800-677-9795 or online.
+At Grabel & Associates, our Michigan driver's license appeal hearing lawyers are ready to help you win back your driving privileges whether you are in need of a restricted license, or have met the minimum requirements of your restricted license and are ready to pursue a full license.
+Let us help ensure you win your driver's license hearing; contact us now at 1-800-677-9795 or online.